 Vietnam’s current SPS requirements include: plants quarantine, inspection for hygiene and safety of foodstuffs, and inspection for compliance with quality standards.
 Products subject to SPS requirements are categorized in the following groups:

-National technical regulations/standards for your products can be found here (in Vietnamese only):
+National technical regulations/standards for your products can be found here (in Vietnamese only; website currently unavailable, we will have an alternate link for you as soon as possible):

 In Vietnam, the primary authority for developing and adopting SPS requirements is the Ministry of Agriculture and Rural Development.